ys2723/Bike_Store_Analysis/README.md

 - Key Performance Indicators (KPIs): Tracking average profit and revenue over time.
 - Profit Margin: Calculation of profit margins.
 - Total Riders: Summary of the total number of riders.

+All the information is visualized in an interactive Power BI dashboard